Milo1885/Tease-AI/README.md

 	Stefaf: ContextMenu of MainImageBox did not activate or deactivate the MenuItems correct.

 	Stefaf: Improvement: Remove from URL-File option in ContextMenu MainPicturebox now removes a ImageUrl from all URL-Files.

+	Daragorn: BugFix: "Edging Ends Taunts" state wasn't reinitialized when Tease AI was reset

+	Daragorn: Clean-up of 1885's implementation of Daragorn's original Timed Writing code

+	Daragorn: BugFix: Some aspects of the program didn't pause when Settings Menu was open and "Pause Program When Settings Menu is Visible" wasn't checked

 # Changelog - Patch 53